decidim/decidim/decidim-surveys/README.md

 ## Usage

-Surveys will be available as a Component for a Participatory Process.
+Surveys will be available as a Component for a Participatory Space.

 ## Installation